yetanotherco/aligned_layer/docs/2_architecture/components/2_payment_service_contract.md

 # Payment Service

-The Payment Service handles users' payments to fund the verification of their proofs.
+The Payment Service handles users payments to fund the verification of their proofs.

 To be able to use the batcher, a user must fund its transactions.
 For this, there is a simple Batcher Payment System.